voxel-wiki/voxel-wiki.github.io/content/wiki/storage/_index.md

 var voxel = voxels[idx(x,y,z)];
 ```

-Now, storing voxels in a good old array like this is perfectly fine for small scenes...
+Now, storing voxels in a plain array like this is perfectly fine for small scenes...

-However, for larger scenes, we'll have to use a data-structure that allows both loading and purging parts of our volume (called [Chunks](/wiki/storage/chunking)) from memory, nearly in realtime, without slowing down *accessing* our voxel data.
+However, for larger scenes, we'll have to use a data-structure that allows both loading and purging *parts of our volume* (called [Chunks](/wiki/storage/chunking)) from memory, nearly in realtime, without slowing down *accessing* our voxel data.

 > **Note:** These techniques can often be combined.